openedx/open-edx-proposals/oeps/oep-0041-arch-async-server-event-messaging.rst

 Callbacks threaten performance and stability because they reduce a service's ability to control its own load.
 For instance, a sudden increase in Courseware traffic might generate a burst of student analytics events.
-If this stream of events overwhelms my service's ability to consume them, the queue may start to back up with unread events.
-Yet this shouldn't cause my service to fail, since it still gets to control how quicky it consumes events off of that queue.
+If this stream of events overwhelms your service's ability to consume them, the queue may start to back up with unread events.
+Yet this shouldn't cause your service to fail, since it still gets to control how quicky it consumes events off of that queue.
 It has the freedom to either slowly catch up (if the burst was a momentary spike), or to scale up additional workers to handle the higher throughput.
-My service's decision to scale up or down does not directly impact other services.
+Your service's decision to scale up or down does not directly impact other services.

 Things change when we introduce a callback to this same scenario.
 Say the analytics events now include a callback URL to get basic user information.
-In this scenario, doubling the consumers that my service has now also doubles the load that my service is placing on the REST endpoint serving this user information.
-Is that safe?
-Who knows?
+In this scenario, doubling the consumers that your service has now also doubles the load that your service is placing on the REST endpoint serving this user information.
+Is that safe to do?

 One thing to consider is whether we can emit multiple events that better target specific consumer use cases.
 Let's take the ``course_published`` event as an